Tiago Pinto: Turkey

 In July 2015, Pinto signed for Osmanlıspor, newly promoted to Turkey's Süper Lig.
 In his first season in Ankara, the side came fifth and qualified for the UEFA Europa League.
 He scored his first goal on 28 July 2016, the only one of a home win against Nõmme Kalju FC in the competition's third qualifying round, and in the play-off on 25 August he netted both of a defeat of FC Midtjylland also at the Osmanlı Stadium.

 Pinto moved on a three-year contract to another promoted team in the Turkish capital in July 2018, MKE Ankaragücü.
 In his second match on 19 August, he concluded a 2–0 win at Alanyaspor.

 International career

 Pinto won 25 caps for Portugal at youth level, including two for the under-21s.
 He was called up to the full side for the first time on 31 March 2015 for a friendly with Cape Verde, remaining on the bench in the 0–2 defeat in Estoril.

 Personal life

-Pinto was the son of João Pinto, whom successfully represented Benfica, Sporting and the Portugal national team.
+Pinto is the son of João Pinto, whom successfully represented Benfica, Sporting and the Portugal national team.
 In June 2009, he married Bárbara Brilhante at the Jerónimos Monastery in Lisbon, and the couple have a son and a daughter together.

 Pinto's uncle, Sérgio, competed mostly in the Portuguese lower divisions, also spending a season at England's Bradford City.